Nuclear fallout. The Black Death 2.0. A horde of hungry zombies clambering for your supplies.

 You can’t survive without clean water, so it’s important to secure a reliable water system.
 Depending on how long you plan on staying in your bunker, this could range from storing gallons of water for your family until the threat passes to setting up long-term water acquisition and filtration systems.

-You can also try to dig a well, if your location and resources permit, or use gravity to supply water to your bunker.
-Rainwater harvest systems are usually viable in most survival situations, but you don’t want to rely on it in case of a nuclear fallout situation.
+You can also try to dig a well if your location and resources permit or use gravity to supply water to your cheap DIY underground bunker.
+Rainwater harvest systems are usually viable in most survival situations, but you don’t want to rely on them in case of a nuclear fallout situation.

 Whichever system you choose, make sure to have a solid water filtration and purification process in place.
 A water system with a UV lamp allows you to purify large amounts of water at a time, but it doesn’t hurt to have backup plans like water purification tablets or iodine drops, too.

-Waste Disposal System
+Establish a Waste Disposal System

-Like your water supply, your waste disposal system can go two ways: one you can go full-on bucket brigade, or you can install a more elaborate waste disposal system as in a septic tank or a composting toilet.
+Like your water supply, your waste disposal system can go two ways: you either can go full-on bucket brigade, or you can install a more elaborate waste disposal system as in a septic tank or a composting toilet.

 We don’t recommend using buckets or paint cans as makeshift toilets, but if you’re going to go that way, make sure that they’re tightly sealed by lid or a sheet of plastic.
-You also have to ensure that it’s sturdy and won’t leak.
+You also have to ensure that they’re sturdy and won’t leak.
 Lastly, strategically place them near exhaust vents to help control the odor, or dig a waste disposal pit several feet away from your bunker.